PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 10:02:29
+Last updated: 2024-04-06 10:03:02
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow